How to Hire a Contractor: 12 Red Flags (2026)

-Contractor fraud costs American homeowners an estimated $3 billion annually, according to the National Association of Consumer Advocates.
-The most common scams: taking deposits and disappearing, performing substandard work, and charging for work never completed.
+Contractor fraud costs American homeowners an estimated $3 billion a year, according to the National Association of Consumer Advocates.
+The most common plays: take a deposit and disappear, do substandard work, or charge for work that never happens.
+This is the category of problem that started me building PermitDeck in the first place.

-Quick Answer: Before hiring any contractor, verify their license (check your state's licensing board), confirm insurance (request a Certificate of Insurance and call the insurer), get 3+ written quotes, and never pay more than 10-15% upfront.
-If any contractor demands cash-only, wants full payment before starting, or pressures you to decide immediately — walk away.
+Quick Answer: Before you hire anyone, verify their license at your state's licensing board, confirm insurance (request a Certificate of Insurance and call the insurer directly), get 3+ written quotes, and never pay more than 10-15% upfront.
+If a contractor demands cash-only, wants full payment before starting, or pressures you to decide today — walk away.

-Here's how to protect yourself at every stage of the hiring process.
+Here is how to protect yourself at every stage of the hire.

 The 12 Red Flags That Signal a Scam